Skip to content

 BOI / CTA Status Tracker: All Updates Since January 2024

-Published May 15, 2026 | Last updated May 15, 2026
+Published May 15, 2026 | Last updated August 2, 2026

 Under the FinCEN interim final rule published March 21, 2025 (90 FR 13688), all domestic reporting companies are exempt from BOI filing requirements.
 This includes every Wyoming LLC, regardless of ownership structure or member nationality.
-Only foreign reporting companies — entities formed under foreign law and registered to do business in the United States — remain obligated to file.
+Only foreign reporting companies, entities formed under foreign law and registered to do business in the United States, remain obligated to file.
 FinCEN has indicated it will conduct further rulemaking to assess whether to reimpose domestic filing obligations.
 Until a revised final rule is published, no domestic entity has a BOI filing obligation, no domestic entity faces penalties for non-filing, and no previously filed reports by domestic entities require updating.
 This is the operative status as of the last update date shown above.

 90 FR 13688 (Mar.
 21, 2025)

-Complete Timeline (Newest First)
+What Is the Complete BOI Timeline (Newest First)?

 March 21, 2025: FinCEN Publishes Interim Final Rule Exempting Domestic Companies

 FinCEN published an interim final rule at 90 FR 13688 narrowing the definition of "reporting company" under the CTA to include only foreign reporting companies.
-All domestic entities — corporations, LLCs, LPs, and other entities formed by filing with a US secretary of state — are exempt from BOI filing requirements effective immediately.
+All domestic entities , corporations, LLCs, LPs, and other entities formed by filing with a US secretary of state, are exempt from BOI filing requirements effective immediately.
 The IFR stated that FinCEN intends to conduct a separate rulemaking process to assess whether and how to apply BOI requirements to domestic entities in the future.
 This rule resolved the practical compliance uncertainty created by the preceding months of court rulings and enforcement changes.
 Wyoming LLCs, as domestic entities formed under Wyoming state law, are fully exempt under this rule.

 90 FR 13688